DevMountain/react-5-mini/README.md

 **Summary**

-In this step we will implement undo/redo logic inside of the counter reducer.
+In this step, we will implement undo/redo logic inside of the counter reducer.

 **Instructions**